Healthy Baked Snacks To Give Your Kids

-- Spoon batter into the muffin tins, then bake for about 20 minutes or until brown and firm.
+- Spoon batter into the muffin tins, then bake for about 20 minutes or until golden brown.

 - Preheat your oven to 375 degrees Fahrenheit, and grease a 24-count mini muffin pan.

-- Ad pumpkin puree, almond butter, egg, honey, unsweetened cocoa powder, baking soda, flaxseed, cinnamon and vanilla extract into a mixing bowl or non-immersion blender.
+- Combine pumpkin puree, almond butter, egg, honey, unsweetened cocoa powder, baking soda, flaxseed, cinnamon, and vanilla extract into a mixing bowl or non-immersion blender.
 Mix until smooth, then manually stir in half the chocolate chips.

 - Spoon the batter into the muffin pan, then top with remaining chocolate chips.

-- Bake for eight to 10 minutes or until done.
+- Bake for eight to 10 minutes or golden brown.

 - Spray an 8-by-8-inch baking pan with cooking spray and preheat your oven to 350 degrees Fahrenheit.

-- Mix all ingredients minus the chocolate chips in a food processor, blending until smooth.
+- Mix all ingredients minus the chocolate chips in a food processor, blend until smooth.
 Fold in the measured chips.